 The personalized service that many customers have gotten used to receiving and expect to receive was harder to come by back then.
 And for those that might have liked to try to solve the issue for themselves, a frequently asked questions page wasn’t something readily available online for every company.

 Bringing It Back to 2018

 Along with changes to how the conversations are conducted, the way companies find out about the conversation has changed as well through the rise of marketing automation technology that allows for you to collect customer data through emails, website visits, app usage, and on social media.
-This allows for you to see where you can tailor your service towards your customer to give them a more personalized experience.
+This allows you to see where you can tailor your service towards your customers to give them a more personalized experience.

 Also in today’s society, a company can use social listening to monitor the digital conversations being had about their brand and find out what is being said online.
 Website heat maps have also made it possible for you to see where exactly the customer is spending their time when they’re looking through your website.
 From the information gathered in the heat map, it is easy to see what customers are looking for and wanting to know from the company.